Card Summary Table

 U.P.
 Pro Tip

-If you’re using the Chase Slate® Card to carry a balance at 0% APR, make a plan right away to begin paying it off!
+If you’re using the Chase Slate® Card to carry a balance, make a plan right away to begin paying it off!
 Having a good monthly payment plan will help ensure you pay the card off in time before you begin to accrue interest.

 Set up the auto-pay to pay the minimum amount each month, or the minimum amount you want to put on the balance each month to pay it off.